 I order an Uber and Francisco pulls up.
 An older gentleman comedically drowning in an over sized brown sweater.
 We wrestle my backpack into his purple Ion and head off for Antigua.
 He doesn't speak a word of English, but we have a nice chat in Spanglish, I get a rundown of his entire family situation as he zigzags frantically through the traffic gridlock that plagues this city.

 I notice his gas light blinking, but Francisco whizzes through 9 gas stations before he finally pulls into one.
 I think it’s because he’s shopping for the best price...but I’m told later by my friend that more than likely he spotted opportunistic gangsters hanging out nearby waiting to hold us up at gunpoint and rob us, or pull me out of the car and abduct me.

-What was susposed to take forty minutes becomes a three hour ordeal to get to Antigua, the traffic is utterly insane.
-Francisco has become comfortable enough with me to hand over
+What was supposed to take forty minutes becomes a three hour ordeal to get to Antigua, the traffic is utterly insane.
+But we finally arrive.
+Francisco has

 Still wearing the traditional frocks in Antigua.